bkesterbyld/caring-amaranth/src/pages/index.md

     background_color: primary
   - type: cta_section
     title: ''
-    content: >-
+    content: >
       Jetpath helps tech founders blaze a killer path with advisory services and starter capital.
-We work with product-led companies that can achieve amazing CAC (customer acquisition cost) in markets that have strong network- or bottoms-up adoption effects.
+We work with product-obsessed companies that can achieve amazing CAC (customer acquisition cost) in markets that have strong network- or bottoms-up adoption effects.
     actions: